le0kar0ub1/GenesisBAck/src/gba/README.md

-# SoC module - Under heavy dev, nothing is working
+# GBA module - Under heavy dev, nothing is working

 The most aboundant part which contain all the components of the GBA which are not 'essentials'.
 All Of them are registered as a module and a lot of them will run on threads.